j-mnr/gophergo.dev/content/basics/00-hello-gophers.md

 ### import "fmt"

 `fmt` is a package!
-Just like the `package main` we made one line above, but we don't want to have to write _everything_, so we can import others amazing code, and amazing the `fmt` package is.
-It's a very common package that's imported in many, many `Go` programs.
+Just like the `package main` we made one line above, but it comes from the standard library.
+The standard library is a place where lots of amazing packages exists, all we have to do is `import` them!
 Later we'll make our own packages and we can run them here in `cmd/main`.

-### func main() {...}
+### func main()

 `func main()` is the place where it all begins and it all ends, your application that is.
 Here is where you will start and end anything and